ofnote/tsalib/README.md

     res: 'b,t,h*d' = warp(x, 'bhtd -> bthd -> b,t,h*d', 'pcv')
 ```

-Named shapes may be represented as tuples or *shorthand* strings:
+Named shapes may be represented as tuples or *shorthand* strings.
+Details on shorthand notation [here](notebooks/shorthand.md).

 - a tuple `(B,H,D)` [long form] or a string `'b,h,d'` (or simply `'bhd'`) [shorthand]
 - a string with anonymous dimensions (`',h,'` or `_h_` is a 3-d tensor).

-More details on shorthand notation [here](notebooks/shorthand.md) .

 ## Installation